 Parking permits are required for some residential and reserved areas and certain types of work or events.

 Livestock on the road

-The movement of livestock on roads in the former Franklin District is covered fully in the Franklin District Livestock on Roads Bylaw 2010.
+The movement of livestock on roads in Auckland is covered by the AT Activities in the Road Corridor Bylaw.

 AT coordinates work in the road corridor to ensure everyone who digs up the the road uses a 'dig once' approach wherever possible.

 The National Code of Practice for Utility Operators Access to Transport Corridors defines the set of standards for working in the road and the Corridor Access Request (CAR) processes.

 The National Code is mandatory under the Utilities Access Act 2010 and applies to all works carried out in the road corridor, whether the work is for or by a utility, local government, commercial organisation or private individual(s).